 Participants are vested immediately in their contributions plus actual earnings thereon.
-All participants are vested in the employer's contribution after completing six consecutive months of service.
-For 2018, there were no forfeitures reducing employer contributions.
-Unallocated forfeiture balances as of December 31, 2018 and 2017 were each \$3.
+All participants are vested in the employer's contribution at the earlier of completing six consecutive months of service or participant reaching age 65.
+For 2019, there were no forfeitures reducing employer contributions.
+Unallocated forfeiture balances as of December 31, 2019 and 2018 were each \$3.